lizsuter/SCM_eDNA/README.md

 # Shinnecock Bay eDNA study
 samples collected by SCM in summer 2020
-bioninformatics analysis by EAS in early 2021
+bioinformatics analysis by EAS in early 2021

 ---